Lucy-de-Rojas/laceys/README.md

     />
 <!-- <h2>About</h2> -->
 <p>
 I was lucky to work with The Lacey family to help them promote their business and keep updated with customers.
 The site had a responsive feature included and was visually improved.
+We also worked together to create their product photography.
 </p>